rkumar0322/DeanJain-Farewell/Dean.md

 paginate: true
 _paginate: false
 header: ":copyright: THANK YOU"
-footer: "Dean, the Heart and Soul of EPSAM Data :heart:"
+footer: "Dean, the Heart and Soul of Sales and Marketing Engineering and Data :heart:"
 ---
 ![bg 50%](https://avatars.githubusercontent.com/deanjain)